IBM/event-automation/_tutorials/ep-tutorial-4.md

 The final step is to run the flow and confirm that the notifications about suspicious orders are produced to the new topic.

-1. Run the flow as before
+1. Run the flow as before.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example4-29.png "running the flow"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example4-29.png "running the flow")